CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Network-Snapshot-Management.md

 {{<figure src="/images/netq/snapshot-large-compare-data-interpretation-330.png" width="400">}}

 In this example, there are changes to the MAC addresses and neighbors.
 The snapshot taken before the change (19JanGold) had a total count of 316 MAC addresses and 873 neighbors.
 The snapshot taken after the changes (Now) has a total count of 320 MAC addresses and 891 neighbors.
 Between the two totals you can see the number of neighbors added, updated, and removed from one time to the next.
-This shows four MAC addresses have been added, resulting in 18 new neighbors.
+This shows four MAC addresses have been added, 9 MAC addresses have been updated, and 18 neighbors have been added.

 {{<notice tip>}}
 The coloring does not indicate whether the additional, removal, or update of items is bad or good.
 It only indicates that a change has occurred.
 {{</notice>}}

-If you select the newer snapshot to be on the left and the older snapshot to be on the right, the additions and removal information swaps.
+Be aware that depending on the display order of the snapshots determines what is considered added or removed.
 Compare these two views of the same data.

 {{<figure src="/images/netq/snapshot-large-compare-from-modal-oldernewer-330.png" width="500" caption="More recent snapshot on right">}}